 The following situations do not qualify for Trust support under these guidelines:

-- The Tibbie is owned by a person(s), including a pet shop or commercial breeder/puppy mill
+- The Tibbie has an owner, whether person(s), pet shop or commercial breeder/puppy mill.

-- The Tibbie is identified as owned or bred by a TSCA member is not a rescue.
-The owner(s) and/or breeder of record is responsible for the dog.
+- If a TSCA member owns or bred the dog, the owner(s) and/or breeder of record is responsible for the dog.

 - A Tibbie who is determined to be a biter, terminally ill, or otherwise unadoptable should be humanely euthanized.